hubblec4/Matroska-Chapters-Specs/chapters.md

 - Soft link: In this complex system `Ordered Editions` are required and a `Chapter CODEC` MUST interpret the `ChapProcess` of all chapters.
 - Medium link: `Ordered Editions` are used in a normal way and can be combined with the `ChapterSegmentUID` element which establishes a link to an other Matroska file/Segment.

+## Matroska Ordered-Chapters

+If an Edition's `EditionFlagDefault Flag` is set to `true`, the Matroska Ordered-Chapters feature is activated and the Matroska `Medium-Linking` system can be used (expect if the `ChapProcessCodecID Element` is set to 1, then the Matroska DVD-Menu system is used).
+A playback application MUST create a new virtual timeline with new virtual chapter marks while reading all ordered chapters.

+### Simple Ordered-Chapters

+Simple Ordered-Chapters are used if the chapter element `ChapterSegmentUID` not present or the value is the SegmentUID of the file/Segment.
+The new virtual timeline will be constructed from the file/Segment itself only.

+### Linked Ordered-Chapters

+If the chapter element `ChapterSegmentUID` is present and the SegmentUID is from another file/Segment then `Linked Ordered Chapters` are used.
+The new virtual timeline will be now constructed from more than one file/Segment.

+### Nested Ordered-Chapters

+- Hier fehlt noch etwas Wissen und einige Entscheidungen
+- momentan state
+- my state

 ## Menu features